MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

     - :code:`val_batch0_pred.jpg`: An overview of what the model predicted on an image from the validation set.
     - :code:`val_batch0_labels.jpg`: The ground-truth of the image above.
     - :code:`train_batchN.jpg`: A sample of N images and their labels (ground-truth) from the training-set.
-    - :code:`results.png`: Plot of metrics along the training (box loss, object loss, class loss, precesion & recall).
+    - :code:`results.png`: Plot of metrics along the training (box loss, object loss, class loss, precision & recall).
     - :code:`results.csv`: Actual values that were plotted in :code:`results.png`.
     - :code:`R_curve.png`: Recall over epochs plotted.
     - :code:`P_curve.png`: Precision over epochs plotted.
     - :code:`PR_curve.png`: Precision against recall plotted.
     - :code:`F1_curve.png`: F1 score over epochs.
-    - :code:`opt.yml`: Settings used to traing the models.
+    - :code:`opt.yml`: Settings used to training the models.
     - :code:`labels_correlogram.jpg`: Distribution of the bounding-boxes locations and dimensions.
     - :code:`labels.jpg`: Distribution of the number of labels for each class, and their location in images.
     - :code:`hyp.yaml`: Hyper-parameters used to train the model.